fstiehle/chorpiler/README.md

 const solGenerator = new chorpiler.Generator.Sol.Enactment();
 ```

-Comple example usage to parse and generate.
+Complete example usage to parse and generate.
 ```js
 import * as fs from 'fs';
 import chorpiler from 'chorpiler';